Sober By Degrees – College Recovery Programs

 For students dealing with a history of substance abuse, going off to college is a risky step.
-That first taste of independence, beyond the reach of family and friends, is exhilarating and, sometimes, overwhelming because life on campus is more than just a busy class schedule.
+That first taste of independence, beyond the reach of family and friends, is exhilarating and sometimes overwhelming because campus life is more than just a busy class schedule.
 It’s a world where drugs and alcohol are not just readily available; they’re the social norm.

 According to the National Institute on Alcohol Abuse and Alcoholism, more than 50 percent of students, aged 18 to 22, are regular drinkers.
-In addition, nearly 40 percent of that group are binge drinkers (those consuming five or more drinks in one sitting).
+Also, nearly 40 percent of that group are binge drinkers (those consuming five or more drinks in one sitting).
 The consequences of college-aged drinking are stark.
 Researchers estimate that each year, the student population experiences:

 - More than 1,800 deaths from alcohol-related accidents, such as car crashes or unintentional injury